1Kxhu/FourUI/README.md

 - Form Rounding: Create rounded forms for a sleek and modern design.
 - Smooth Form Drag: Experience a never-seen smooth dragging functionality.
-- Customizable Components: Customize buttons, listboxes, and panels to fit your application's needs.
+- Customizable Components: Customize buttons, switches, panels and more to fit your application's needs.

 # Frequently Asked Questions (FAQ)